kailash19961996/Multi_Modal_Vision_transformers/README.md

 - Optimizing the model for deployment on edge devices

 ## Contributing
 The project welcomes contributions from the community.
-The README provides guidelines for submitting bug reports, feature requests, and pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).